Rank: Advanced Member

 Did you check the floor elevation?

-Patricia
+Patricia |

 Rank: Newbie

-Joined: 1/17/2009(UTC)
+Joined: 1/17/2009(UTC) Posts: 2

-First, I want to thank you guys for your very generous volunteering of your time and brain power!
 I have searched this forum extensively, and can't find a workable answer to my problem.
 Anytime I attempt to put a second floor on my building, I get a mysterious floor directly beneath the floor/ceiling I am creating.
 I have been having this problem, and assumed it was an un-wanted 2nd story floor.
 I tried deleting it in 3d, and it didn't show up either with the stats (flooring) on the right side of the screen, or the elevation slider, or the set elevation tab.
 It is as though it wasn't there.
 The actual floor I did want (created with the "create ceiling" on the first floor) was there, and at the proper elevation (I checked).
 Today I deleted any floor that was above my 1st floor, and manually drew in a second floor over the walls of my first floor, except for the area where the staircase is.
 When I looked at the drawing in 3D, there was a floor at 9' (I have 9' walls) and a floor underneath that over the stairs (only) at 8'!
 Where did this flooring come from?
 And it is not selectable in either 2D or 3D.
 This is obviously why my floor cut out doesn't work on the 2nd floor flooring.
 I hope this isn't too confusing.
 Is there anything you can think of to help me delete that floor?
 Thank you in advance.

 Rank: Advanced Member

-Joined: 11/1/2002(UTC)
+Joined: 11/1/2002(UTC) Posts: 7,703

-Was thanked: 141 time(s) in 139 post(s)
+Thanks: 9 times Was thanked: 150 time(s) in 147 post(s)

 Hi Marigot2,

---> Autofloor--> is the floor created automatically by the program when you create the exterior walls--> this floor cannot be selected (alone) in 2D or 3D because it is part of the exterior walls.
+In Punch there are two types of floors --> Manual floor--> is the floor created with the floor tool--> this floor can be selected, elevated, etc. --> Autofloor--> is the floor created automatically by the program when you create the exterior walls--> this floor cannot be selected (alone) in 2D or 3D because it is part of the exterior walls.
 In order to eliminate it, select the exterior walls--> properties bar--> uncheck Autofloor

 Some additional helping notes

 --> The ceiling elevation is the bottom face of the ceiling.
-This means that if the floor of the second floor (for example) is @ 108", and your 1st floor has a ceiling of 12", the ceiling elevation will be 96" and the settings of the cutout will be the same: elevation at 96"and thickness= 12"
+This means that if the floor of the second floor (for example) is @ 108", and your 1st floor has a ceiling of 12", the ceiling elevation will be 96" and the settings of the cutout will be the same: elevation at 96"and thickness= 12" --> If you used Autofloor in the 1st floor, the ceiling elevation will be the walls' height + the Autofloor thickness (as described above) --> If you used a floor in the upper floor, you must consider this thickness in the floor cut

-Patricia
+Patricia |

 Rank: Newbie

-Joined: 1/17/2009(UTC)
+Joined: 1/17/2009(UTC) Posts: 2

 Thank you so much for your reply!
 That's what did the trick (usually clicking "landscape" tab).